meteor0823/mydigitalgarden/src/site/notes/Special Topics in Economics.md

 1. There are also theoretical studies show that, in an incomplete market economy, adding a market can possibly reduce social welfare (Hart, 1975; Elul,1995).
 2. Without proper rules, finance can easily degenerate into a rent-seeking activity (Zingales’ 2015 AFA Presidential Address).
 3. Many financial activities tend to have a private return that is much higher than the (perceived) social return.
-4. <span id="jump">Too much finance without proper regulations often lead to financial crises, and financial crises are very costly (e.g., Schularick and Taylor, 2012)</sapn>
+4. Too much finance without proper regulations often lead to financial crises, and financial crises are very costly (e.g., Schularick and Taylor, 2012)

 Evidence
 Supportive Evidence on Finance and Economic Growth: